balsam-alcf/vasp-users/README.md

 ```

 The goal is to create one BalsamJob for each subdirectory containing a filename
 matching `INPUTNAME`.
-In our example, the script will visit each subfolder of some
+In our example, the script will visit each subfolder of
-top-level directory and create a job for each subfolder if it contains a `"INCAR"`
+`vasp_balsam/h20` and create a job for each subfolder if it contains a `"INCAR"`
 file.
 The script checks for already-registered jobs to avoid duplicating a job for
 the same folder.